shalomb/shalomb/cv/cv.md

 abstract: >
   An adept Systems/SRE/DevOps engineer with a background in the agile delivery of IT platforms and services.
   Being software-inclined, I subscribe to software-defined everything principles in building and operating reliable yet flexible solutions.
-  I seek a progressive role in an agile setting that embraces cloud-native and open-source technologies to innovate and advance business.
+  I seek a progressive role in an agile work setting that embraces cloud-native and open-source technologies to innovate and advance business.
 ---

 ### Core Competencies